Skip to main content

 PRIVATE READING ROOM/SITTING ROOM

 20'5 x 15'6 (6.22m x 4.72m).
-Double aspect room with double gothic arches, stone columns and arch to the High Street precinct and the High Street.
+Double aspect room with secondary glazing and original shutters.
 2 Wood shaped arched beams.
 Cast iron fireplace and stone mantle with wooden and indentured panelling.
-Further wood panelling.
 Heating grill.
 TV point.
 Double store cupboard.
 Exposed wooden flooring.
 Double doors to shower room.

 FITZROY OCTAGONAL ROOM

-36'8 x 37'7 (11.18m x 11.46m) overlooked by the octagonal gallery and domed ceiling light.
+36'8 x 37'7 (11.18m x 11.46m) overlooked by the octagonal gallery above and the domed ceiling light.
 3 Double arch windows to east and to west.
 Tiled floor.
 Exposed timber columns and ceilings to gallery.
 2 Stages for functions.
-Spotlighting.
 Arched stone window with porthole and double doors to entrance hall.
 5 of 6 windows are original shutters.
-Door to bar area with wooden tops and cupboards.

 REAR HALLWAY